chuchunf/leetcode-scala-3/src/main/scala/recursion/recursion.md

 # Recursion
 Recursion solves problems where the solution depends on solutions to smaller instances of the same problem by using functions that call themselves from within their own code.
 - Works with tree/linked list etc. recursive data structures
-- Recursion normally could be converted to Iteration via a **Stack**
+- Recursion could be converted to Iteration with **Stack**

-## Implement the recursion function
+### Implement the recursion function
 1. Identify recursion case => a problem could be resolved by re-apply same function
 2. Identify exit condition with assumption the recursive function is already available
 3. Call the same function with different but smaller problem recursively.

 Add **helper function** and with additional variables to keep information

+## Related data structure
+- Linked List
+- Tree

+## Related algorithm
+- Dynamic programming: recursion with **memorized state** to reduce number of recursive calls

 ### 21. Merge Two Sorted Lists
 ```scala